Shianndri-Zanniko/Real-Estate-Data-Processor/README.md

 3. **Sort Data**
     - Allows you to sort the data in ascending or descending order based on a chosen column.
 4. **Export Data**
-    - (Currently not implemented) Placeholder for future functionality to export data.
+    - Prompts for the filename to export the data.
 5. **Exit**
     - Exits the application.